How to Master the Voice of the Customer Process (VOC)

 - Direct – Surveys, Call Centers, Emails

 Direct sources comprise communications that are directly from customers like complaints, suggestions, and queries.
-Surveys and user forums set up by businesses are an excellent source of such data too, and so are customer care logs.
+Voice of customer Surveys and user forums set up by businesses are an excellent source of such data too, and so are customer care logs.

 - Indirect – Social Media, User Review Platforms, News Monitoring